Alexandrov geometry: foundations: Remarks

-In this book, we only consider gradient curves for locally Lipschitz semiconcave subfunctions; it turns out to be sufficient for all our needs.
-However, instead of Lipschitz semi-concave subfunctions, it is more natural to consider upper semi-continuous semi-concave functions with target in $[-\infty,\infty)$ and to assume in addition that the function take finite values at a dense set in the domain of definition.
-The set of such subfunctions on a $\Alex{}$ space $\spc{L}$ will be denoted as $\LSCSC(\spc{L})$ for \textbf{l}ower semi-\textbf{c}ontinous and semi-\textbf{c}oncave.
+In this book, we only consider gradient curves for locally Lipschitz semiconcave subfunctions; this turns out to be sufficient for all our needs.
+However, instead of Lipschitz semiconcave subfunctions, it is more natural to consider upper semicontinuous semiconcave functions with target in $[-\infty,\infty)$, and to assume in addition that the functions take finite values at a dense set in the domain of definition.
+Suppose that $\spc{Z}$ is a complete length space that is either $\Alex{}$ or $\CAT{}$.
+The set of such subfunctions on $\spc{Z}$ will be denoted by $\LSCSC(\spc{Z})$ (for \textbf{l}ower semi-\textbf{c}ontinous and semi-\textbf{c}oncave).

-In this section we describe the adjustments needed to construct gradient curves in for the subfunctions in $\LSCSC(\spc{L})$.
+In this section we describe the adjustments needed to construct gradient curves for the subfunctions in $\LSCSC(\spc{Z})$.

+When $\spc{Z}=H$ is a Hilbert space the theory we develop is equivalent to the classical theory of gradient flows on Hilbert space mentioned earlier \cite{Brezis-book}.

-There is one place where this type of functions appears; it is the entropy and some other closely related functionals on the Wasserstein space over a $\Alex0$ space.
-The gradient flow for these function play an important role in the theory of optimal transport, see \cite{villani} and references there in.
+Further examples of such functions include the entropy and other closely related functionals on the Wasserstein space over a $\Alex0$ space.
+Another important example is given by the Cheeger energy on metric measure spaces, its gradient flow leads to the notion of the heat flow on such spaces.
+The gradient flow for these functions plays an important role in the theory of optimal transport, see \cite{villani} and references there in.

 \parbf{Differential.} First we need to extend the definition of differential (\ref{def:differential}) to $\LSCSC$ subfunctions.